 Prior to IER she worked at other research institutes in the UK and Germany, notably the Centre for Educational Development, Appraisal and Research (CEDAR) at the University of Warwick, where she took up a two-year EC funded Human Capital and Mobility research fellowship, and the (now) International Centre for Higher Education Research (INCHER) at the University of Kassel, Germany.
 Key research areas included doctoral education and research training and graduate labour markets in Germany.

 - Apprenticeships with the benefit of hindsight.
-With Terence Hogarth and Peter Dickinson; Project Start Date: March 2020 - Project End Date October 2020; Funder: Edge Foundation, Gatsby Foundation [details]
+With Terence Hogarth and Peter Dickinson; Project Start Date: March 2020 - Project End Date: March 2021; Funder: Edge Foundation, Gatsby Foundation [details]

 - Identification of factors affecting successful outcomes in the DDU-GKY Indian skills programme for unemployed young people.
 Funded by ESRC.
 Project Start Date: 3/10/2018 - Project End Date: 02/10/2020 [details]

 - Alternative Provision Workforce Research.
 With Peter Dickinson and Gaby Atfield.
 Funded by the Department for Education.
 Project Start Date: Sep 2019 - Project End Date: March 2020 [Details]

 - Study on the wider benefits of completing a degree.
 With Wil Hunt, Heike Behle, David Owen, Gaby Atfield, Daria Luchinskaya, David Owen and Clare Lyonette.
 Funded by Department for Education.
 Project Start Date: 22/10/2018 - Project End Date: 30/09/2020 [details]